SAP-archive/python-metacli/README.md

         ```
          <plugin_name> shell
          ```

++ **Dynamic Loading**
+    + Absolute path import between different plugins based on json file
+    + Relative path import in one plugin project based on cli file

++ **Dependency Management**
+    + Gather all the required packages in plugins and pip install them
+    + Checks for dead loop for all plugins
+    + Checks for package version conflicts

++ **Logging**
     + Summarize all logs into user specified log file in base plugin
         ```
         from metacli.decorators import loadLogging